 Born in Devon 1978, singing in various choirs and choral projects from the age of 3, and learning the piano and clarinet from the age of 6, Luke graduated with honours in music from Dartington College of Arts in 2000.
 The beautiful and ever changing Devon countryside has provided stimulus for many of his works to date.

 After Dartington he completed a Masters degree in Composition for the Screen at one of the World’s leading conservatoires, the Royal College of Music.
 Following this he worked for the RCM for a number of years managing chamber events, and collaborating alongside other new artistic talents.

 In 2001 Luke collaborated with Mark Collington, an animator from the Royal College of Art on a project entitled West Pier.
 This animation depicts through image and sound, the history of Brighton’s famous West Pier.
 It has received notable success, travelling from festival to festival including destinations such as France, Spain, Canada, Australia and New Zealand.
 In 2006 both animator and composer collaborated again to create a new work, Alphabetic: The A - Z of Birth.

 In 2005, Luke graduated from the University of Plymouth with a postgraduate certificate in education, teaching music at post compulsory education level.
-Since 2007 he currently lives in Cardiff where he works for BBC, producing Radio 3 programmes such as The Choir, Composer of the Week, and Discovering Music.
-He also teaches music on a freelance basis for the Royal Welsh College of Music and Drama, teaches piano and theory privately, whilst also continuing his freelance activities as a composer.
+Since 2007 he currently lives in Cardiff where he works for the BBC, producing Radio 3 programmes such as The Choir, Composer of the Week, and Discovering Music, and also one-off features for BBC Radio 4.
+He also teaches music on a freelance basis for the Royal Welsh College of Music and Drama, tutors piano and theory privately, whilst also continuing his freelance activities as a composer.